msalemor/sk-dev-training/README.md

 - `notebooks/sk-memory-rag.ipynb`: Demonstrate a RAG pattern implementation using Semantic Kernel volatile memory.
 Useful to understand the concepts of this pattern.
 - `notebooks/sk-memory-raasg.ipynb`: Demonstrate a RAASG pattern implementation using Semantic Kernel.
 Useful to understand the concepts of this pattern.

 **Note:** I am using C# interactive notebooks because I find them helpful for documenting, explaining, and debugging the different concepts.
-In productions applications I have developed have c# projects with WebAPIs and React frontends.
+In productions applications, I have deployed c# projects with WebAPIs and React frontends.

 ## Running the demos